ram0001729/Breast_Cancer_prediction0001729/README.md

- Here’s a professional README for your **Breast Cancer Prediction** project with all AI/ML phrasing removed, focusing purely on prediction and analysis:

----

 # Breast Cancer Prediction

-## Overview

 This project predicts the likelihood of breast cancer in patients based on diagnostic features.
 It includes data preprocessing, statistical analysis, model development, evaluation, and visualization to provide accurate and interpretable predictions.

 ## Key Features